 Introduction to methods of characterization, including theory and practice of Stanislavsky; physical and vocal awareness and development; and scene analysis and performance.
 Two to three hours of laboratory experience each week.
-Prerequisite: Theatre major or permission of instructor.

 THEA 278 - Acting II: Advanced Scene Study 3 hours